ncaasdb/cyclic_peptide_generator/README.md

 Cre_seq_generate.py is designed as an interactive script and can be packaged as an executable file for easy use.

 ## References
-[1] [Xinpei Wang, Anchored Stapling and Hierarchical Molecular Dynamics: A Synergistic Design of Tailored CREBBP Bromodomain Inhibitors Using Swift Parallel Simulations]